-Table 7-9.
+Table 7-5.
 Real-Time Clock RTCxR Data Registers

-Real-Time Clock x Holding Register (RTC0R) R/W (RTC1R) (RTC2R) (RTC3R) (RTC4R) (RTC5R) (Address = 0x02) (Address = 0x03) (Address = 0x04) (Address = 0x05) (Address = 0x06) (Address = 0x07) Bit(s) Value Description 7:0 Read The current value of the 48-bit RTC holding register is returned.
+Bit(s) Value Description 7:0 Read The current value of the 48-bit RTC holding register is returned.
 Write Writing to the RTC0R transfers the current count of the RTC to six holding registers while the RTC continues counting.

-Table 7-10.
+Table 7-6.
 Real-Time Clock Control Register (RTCCR adr = 01h)

-Bit(s) Value Description Writing a 00h to the RTCCR has no effect on the RTC counter.
-However, depending on what the previous command was, writing a 00h may either 00h 1. disable the byte increment function or Oon 2. cancel the RTC reset command 7:0 If the C0h command is followed by a 00h command, only the byte increment function will be disabled.
-The RTC reset will still take place.
-40h Arm RTC for a reset with code 80h or reset and byte increme function with code 0c0h.
-80h Resets all six bytes of the RTC counter to 00h if proceeded by arm command 40h.
-C0h Resets all six bytes of the RTC counter to 00h and enters byte increment mode-precede this command with 40h arm command.
+Bit(s) Value Description 7:0 00h No effect on the RTC counter, disable the byte increment function, or cancel the RTC reset command (except code 80h) 40h Arm RTC for a reset with code 80h or reset and byte increment function with code 0c0h.
+Resets all six bytes of the RTC counter to 00h if proceeded by command 40h. c0h Resets all six bytes of the RTC counter to 00h and enters byte increment mode-precede this command with 40h arm command.
 7:6 01 This bit combination must be used with every byte increment write to increment clock(s) register corresponding to bit(s) set to "1".
 Example: 01001101 increments registers: 0, 2,3.
 The byte increment mode must be enabled.
 Storing 00h cancels the byte increment mode.
 5:0 0 No effect on the RTC counter.
-3.0 1 Increment the corresponding byte of the RTC counter.
+1 Increment the corresponding byte of the RTC counter.

-7.8 Watchdog Timer
+7.7 Watchdog Timer